acordiner92/rate-limiter/README.md

 # Rate limiter

-Rate limiter is a global express middleware that can be added to rate limit requests coming over a period of time.
+Rate limiter is a global express middleware that can be added to rate limit requests over a period of time.

 ## Design